Herbert Blaize: In Opposition

 In 1976 Blaize's center-right National Party joined forces with the left-wing New Jewel Movement led by Maurice Bishop for the elections that year, which Gairy and the GULP won.
 The alliance between Blaize and Bishop ended by 1979 when Bishop seized power.
 Blaize retired from politics and moved back to Carriacou, until after the intervention by the United States in 1983.

 Prime minister

 During the election campaign of 1984, Blaize merged his parties with several other center-right parties to form the New National Party, which took 14 of 15 seats in the election.

 In addition to being Prime Minister, Blaize became Minister of Home Affairs, Security, Information, Finance, Trade, Planning, Industrial Development and Carriacou and Petite Martinique Affairs.

 Blaize's government advocated a strong economic and military alliance for Grenada with the United States, and other overseas investment.

 Death

 He died in December 1989 near St. George's, Grenada, following a several-years-long battle with prostate cancer, aged 71.
-Two days before his death, Blaize had been elected the first party leader of the newly formed National Party.
+Two days before his death, Blaize had been elected the first party leader of the newly formed The National Party.